 Many of you will know that my inspiration for these trails and my own love of aviation stems from my father and his own love of aircraft.
 A love that took him into the Royal Air Force in 1946 serving with 249 Sqn, 213 Sqn and 6 Sqn in 6006 Echelon, 324 Wing.
 This service took him to the Middle East, where he worked on Spitfires, Sea Furies, Tempests, Meteors and Vampires.
-He transferred through Ismailia where he worked on Sunderland flying boats to Lincolnshire.
-Here he spent his last few years, ending at RAF Manby where he worked on Lincoln bombers.
-He was based in Habbaniya, Mafraq, Deversoir, Ismailia and several bases within the U.K. and met many influential people including King Abdulla of Jordan.
+He transferred through Ismailia where he worked on Sunderland flying boats, to Lincolnshire spending his last few military years, ending at RAF Manby where he worked on Lincoln bombers.
+He was based in Habbaniya, Mafraq, Deversoir, Ismailia along with several bases within the U.K. and met many influential people including King Abdulla of Jordan.

 His time in the Middle East brought him into contact with many aircraft types: HP Hastings, Fireflies, Ansons, Devons, Catalinas, Valettas and Royal Pakistani Air Force Attackers to name but a few.

 He told many tales, including those of accidents and deaths of aircrew, recorded the passing of ships along the Suez Canal, and recorded his trips into nearby towns.
 He reached the rank of Corporal rejecting further promotion so he could continue working on aircraft, building a special bond with those around him.